Skip to Content

 Beautiful Yarn for a Shawl

-Do you have any of the skeins of Red Heart Unforgettable yarn in your stash?
 I happened to see this beautiful yarn in the store a few weeks ago and I added some to my stash.
 Each triangle shawl took two full skeins of yarn.
-This triangle poncho took a bit more than 4 skeins because I needed a little bit for sewing the shoulders and sides.
+Welcome to the world of wonderful crochet triangle shawl patterns.

 Front View of Poncho using Red Heart Unforgettable Yarn